yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to **open a budget.**

-By opening a budget, the application will display the list of expenditures belonging to that budget.
+By opening a budget, you will now be directed to a budget page view.

-Once a budget is open, the commands that are applicable to adding, deleting or editing an expenditure will now be recognised as a command.

 Format: `open INDEX`